ruoso/u5e/README.md

 support any other encoding as the basis for operating on the text, any other encoding may be considered a serialization format to be converted to and from in the borders of your application.

+Note that since the encoding is pluggable, it would be possible for a third-party to contribute support for dynamic encodings.

 ## A note on endianess